nishanths/YWeatherAPI/README.md

 No, you do not.
 Yahoo Weather currently does not require an API key to access most of its content, so this API wrapper does not require one either.
 Please be respectful of this power.

 The requirement for an API key may change in the future.
-If it does, care will be taken to respect semantic versioning rules and backwards compatibility.
+If it does, care will be taken to follow semantic versioning rules for backwards compatibility.

 ###### Do I need to know YQL (Yahoo Query Language) to use this?